Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Pricing Strategy Still Matters

-Pet preparation can improve presentation, but pricing still needs to match the market.
+Pet preparation can improve presentation, but the asking price must still align with the market.

 A strong pricing strategy should consider: